 Activities offer visitors to experience the fjords in a dynamic and authentic way!

-The better part of the Norwegian coastline consists of fjords, and some, as the famous fjords around Flåm, Geiranger, Nærøy, Hardanger and Hjørundfjorden represent some of the most spectacular natural scenery on earth.
-An appreciation also shared by UNESCO, who put some of them at their list of world heritages.
+The better part of the Norwegian coastline consists of fjords, and some, as the famous fjords around Flåm, Geiranger, Nærøy, Hardanger, and Hjørundfjorden represent some of the most spectacular natural scenery on earth.
+An appreciation also shared by UNESCO, who put some of them on their list of world heritage.

-Guided activities such as, hiking, biking and kayaking let people experience fjords from endless, and often little known angles.
-Staying at local, traditional, and high quality accommodation bring visitors closer to the local inhabitants, and their culture.
-Performing these activities in small groups, opens for a closer, more personal, and eventually authentic experience of the beautiful fjords of Norway.
+Guided activities such as hiking, biking and kayaking let people experience the Norwegian fjords from endless, and often little-known angles.
+Staying at local, traditional, and high-quality accommodation brings visitors closer to the local inhabitants, and their culture.
+Performing these activities in small groups opens for a closer, more personal, and eventually authentic experience of the beautiful Norwegian fjords.